tarunsankhla/VotingRegister/README.md

-# MEAN-Stack Sample Application With Angular 6 - Part 1
+# MEAN-Stack  Application With Angular 6

+Its a basic crud operation angular based application